 Every Monday in Ramadan 2021, we've been sharing a Story of Hope from the Qur'an and Sunnah with you on our blog.
 We've turned these stories into four beautifully illustrated posters - the perfect Islamic gift to inspire and engage a child this Eid!

 You can get your copy of the Stories of Hope Gift Pack here.
-(Please note that you need to order by Thursday 6th May 2021 to receive your Gift Pack in time for Eid.)

 Keep scrolling to view pictures of the illustrated posters and learn more about each Story of Hope!

 1: Prophet Sulaiman (as) and the Blessed Masjid

 Our first Story of Hope was about the rebuilding of Masjid Al-Aqsa by Sulaiman (as) and his father, Dawud (as).

 Dawud (as) passed away before the Blessed Masjid was rebuilt.
 Sulaiman (as) was worried that he would also pass away before the reconstruction was complete.
 As he and his people worked, he made an immense du'a to Allah (swt): that Allah would forgive the sins of anyone who visited Masjid Al-Aqsa and prayed there.